FftyShadesofCode/web-module-project-context/README.md

   - Remove it from the products map
   - Remove it from addItem prop

-- Now our `Products` component is getting it's data solely from `Context API` 😃.
+- Now our `Products` component is getting its data solely from `Context API` 😃.

 **STEP 5 - Create the CartContext**